survivejs/webpack-book/manuscript/optimizing_build/01_minifying.md

 ## Conclusion

 Minification is the simplest step you can take to make your build smaller.
-However, there are a few more tricks we can perform.
+However, there are more tricks we can perform.